 • Proof of working rights;

-• Banking/Payroll and other financial information, including bank account information, tax file number and superannuation account details.
+• Banking, payroll and other financial information (e.g. bank account information, tax file number and superannuation account details.

 How we protect your personal information

-We take appropriate steps to protect the personal information we hold about you from interference, misuse, loss, unauthorised access, modification, or disclosure.
-Specifically, our security measures include, but are not limited to:
+We take reasonable and appropriate steps to protect the personal information we hold about you from interference, misuse, loss, unauthorised access, modification, or disclosure.
+Our security measures include, but are not limited to:

 • educating our staff about their obligations with regards to your personal information and taking appropriate disciplinary action where there is a breach;